rumicuzzin/artist-anonymous/README.md

-# ArtPlace
+# Artist-Anonymous

-A full-stack web application for artist portfolio management and community features.
+A full-stack web application to discover, buy and sell all forms of digital art.

 ## Tech Stack